Currently Browsing:Benson Henry Institute for Mind Body Medicine

 - Making lifestyle changes to reduce stress and avoid stimulating substances.
 Also, seek help with quitting smoking, drug or alcohol use.

-When to seek medical careIf you have any symptoms of GAD, see your health care provider.
+When should I call my healthcare provider?If you have any symptoms of GAD, see your healthcare provider.

 - Generalized anxiety disorder is a condition of excessive worry about everyday issues and situations.